Yunus0or1/Flutter-Dev/README.md

 6. The APIs calls are made in MainClient.dart file which is a SingleTon class.
 Although all calls are made in the local system, server API calls are included for **SignIn** and **GetMainFeed** methods in comment sections to demonstrate how these can be done production environment.

-7.The user data structure which acts as the database of this app is designed properly to handle multiple users but the registration process is not included to make a simple application.
+7. The user data structure which acts as the database of this app is designed properly to handle multiple users but the registration process is not included to make a simple application.